FaisalAl-Tameemi/intro-to-react/chapter_1/__40_component_hierarchy.md

 ![png](https://cl.ly/2l0t36261N1S/Image%202016-08-26%20at%2011.15.00%20PM.png "labeled_breakdown")

-You could also argue that `<TextContent />` doesn't have to be a whole new compoent as we can simply use HTML tags like `<h1>` for the title and `<p>` for the description; we would then simply keep the title and the description as a part of the main `<VideoContentHighlight />` component which in turn uses a combination of HTML tags and our custom built component for the video player.
+You could also argue that `<TextContent />` doesn't have to be a whole new compoent as we can simply use HTML tags like `<h1>` for the title and `<p>` for the description; we would then simply keep the title and the description as a part of the main `<VideoContentHighlight />` component which in turn uses a combination of HTML tags and our second component, the `<VideoPlayer />`.

 ----